& ARROW MAKING SUPPLIES.

 Pinus Sylvestris, also known as Silver Fir and Norway Pine.

-Chris Boyton, of Boyton Archery in England, started making Scots Pine arrow shafts about twenty-
+Chris Boyton, of Boyton Archery in England, started making Scots Pine arrow shafts about thirty-

 For months we couldn’t get arrow shafts from North America and the situation was getting desperate.
 It was then that Chris decided to have a go at making shafts in the quantities needed to supply the UK market as well as several other countries, including America!